StephenPaul27/SULI2021/docs/_build/html/_sources/Pseudocode.rst.txt

                     Create a vote for this transaction hash and store the transaction Then submit a vote from this node for the transaction hash

-        Begin timeout thread for the Consensus_Process (in case some nodes don’t respond in a timely manner)
+        Begin timeout thread for the Validator Consensus (in case some nodes don’t respond in a timely manner)

-        If all validators have now voted begin the Consensus_Process
+        If all validators have now voted, begin the Validator Consensus

 .. _pseudo_decrypt: